 OnePlus 3T fast facts:

-- The OnePlus 3T had a new color option called Gunmetal, a slightly darker change from the OnePlus 3’s Graphite color
+- The OnePlus 3T had a new color option called Gunmetal, a slightly darker change from the OnePlus 3’s Graphite color.

 - OnePlus elected to skip updating the OnePlus 3 and 3T to Android 8.1 Oreo, letting both devices sit on Android 8.0 until the final update to Android 9 Pie arrived.

-- In 2016, the price of the phone started at $439, or about $473 in 2020 dollars.
+- In 2016, the price of the phone started at $439.

 OnePlus 5: The first (and last) of its kind

 After the launch of the OnePlus 3 and the unexpected launch of the OnePlus 3T, people naturally assumed that we’d see a OnePlus 4 in 2017.
-However, OnePlus surprised us all again by skipping the number four and going straight to five with the OnePlus 5.
+However, OnePlus surprised us again by skipping the number four and going straight to five with the OnePlus 5.

-Regardless, the OnePlus 5 landed in June 2017 to great reviews and stellar sales.
+Regardless, the OnePlus 5 landed in June 2017 with great reviews and stellar sales.
 Although the design took a lot of cues from the OnePlus 3 and 3T from the previous year, it had a more minimalistic look with more emphasis on tiny details.